The Gift

 Ty Malone swung the final bale of hay onto the truck bed and gave the driver a thumbs-up.
 The engine rumbled to life, and the flatbed took off across the field toward the hay barn.

-Ty stretched, his thoughts drifting back to the woman he'd met on the highway earlier.
-Her tall, athletic build had awakened his hibernating libido with shocking results.
-Hell, she wasn't even his usual type--petite and blond.
+Ty stretched, his thoughts driftingback to the woman he'd met on the highway earlier.
+Her tall, athletic build had awakened his hibernating libido, even though she wasn't his usual type--petite and blond.
 She had a head full of dark thick curly hair long enough to drape over a man in the heat of passion.

 He groaned inwardly.